gfcKHz/gfcKHz.github.io/docs/posts/capture.md

 ---

-## We All Knew This Was Coming

-> So crazy thing I learned recently, was that most audio models don’t actually operate on audio at all.
-There are some bespoke ones that do, but the majority convert the audio to a spectrogram then pass that spectrogram into an image2* model.
-Img2img for new audio, reconstruct the spectrogram with encodec at the output layer.
-I have also been playing with that, re-representing patches of tokens as a unified vector, representing that vector in a pixel group, with some masked pixels for pattern learning. - SashimiSaketoro

----

-> “Long-term, >99% of input and output for AI models will be [photons](https://x.com/elonmusk/status/1980430707706196359).
-Nothing else scales.”
-> - Elon Musk replying to Andrej Karpathy on DeepSeek-OCR

----

-So all the cool kids are beam [splitting](space.md) audio through pixel space and I'm late to the party as usual.
-This is when it naturally occurred to me that I haven't been paying attention to what's really going on (and it doesn't help that I don't even know where my glasses are right now).
-Perception is computationally bounded, and [vision](https://en.wikipedia.org/wiki/Human_echolocation#Ben_Underwood) transforms once the perceptual map reshapes to the relational geometry that emerges from constraints.
-Maybe I'm just intercepting a broadcast from a [CDMA downlink](https://cyclostationary.blog/2016/03/22/csp-estimators-the-strip-spectral-correlation-analyzer/), crossing the boundary William carved out of [coherence](https://cyclostationarity.com/wp-content/uploads/2022/12/202210131027.pdf).

----

 ## References

 1. Gardner, William A. *Statistical Spectral Analysis: A Nonprobabilistic Theory*.
 Prentice Hall, 1987.
 [Cyclostationary coherence framework underpinning the validation heuristics]